Washington, D.C.'s Metro transit system proposes $26 billion upgrade

 Transit plans "are the sound of one hand clapping.
 We have to have the support of those making the funding decisions," he said.

-Expanding and upgrading the system is crucial to underpinning growth, the plan said.
-Land within a half mile of Metro rail stations accounts for less than 1 percent of the area's land but absorbed 14 percent of job growth between 2004 and 2010, it noted.
+Expanding and upgrading the system was crucial to underpinning growth, the Metro plan said.
+Land within a half mile of Metro rail stations made up less than 1 percent of the area's land, but absorbed 14 percent of job growth between 2004 and 2010, it noted.

 The plan in part calls for a Potomac tunnel to be built between Washington's tony Georgetown district and Rosslyn, Virginia.
 A second new tunnel would run north-south through central Washington, under the National Mall.

-The area is expected to add 1.6 million residents in the next 35 years, Sarles said.
+The area was expected to add 1.6 million residents in the next 35 years, Sarles said.

 "They have to get around and there is no way they are going to do that without mass transit," he added.